YugaByte/cassandra-ruby-driver/README.md

 In the examples directory, you can find [an example of how to wrap the ruby driver to achieve almost complete interface parity with cql-rb](https://github.com/datastax/ruby-driver/blob/v3.2.3/examples/cql-rb-wrapper.rb) to assist you with gradual upgrade.

-If you are upgrading to DataStax Enterprise, use the [Ruby DSE driver](https://github.com/datastax/ruby-dse-driver.git) for more features and better compatibility.

 ## What's new in v3.2
 This minor release adds support for MRI 2.4.x and also contains a few miscellaneous defect fixes.
 It also removes